eugiellimpin/website/index.md

 # Resources

-Good stuff I've found around the web and don't want to forget can be found in [/resources](/resources).
+Curated links I've found around the web I don't want to forget can be found in [/resources](/resources).

 # Learning

 I'm constantly learning (or at least trying!).
-Here, I keep a list of things that I'm currently learning and curated resources that I'm using or have used.
+Here, I keep a list of things that I'm currently learning.

 ## Now